 A child becomes eligible for special education when the IEP team identifies the child as having a disability and in need of specially designed instruction.
-The disability must have educational impact.
+The disability must have education impact.